dmbarbour/glas/glas-src/language-g0/README.md

 ### Multi-Stage Macros.
 Rejected.

-I could permit macro calls to return `macro:Program`, to be evaluated as another macro call.
+I could permit macro calls to return `macro:(...)`, to be evaluated as another macro call.
 This would enable macros to have variable static arity based on data.
 For example, a macro could search for a sentinel value on the data stack.
 However, I'm not convinced this is a good idea.
-It hinders local reasoning and refactoring, and introduces an inconsistency between compile-time and runtime static stack behavior.
+It hinders local reasoning and refactoring, and introduces an inconsistency between compile-time and runtime stack behavior.

 ### Local Variables.
 Rejected.